Xponential Fitness, Inc. Annou - GuruFocus.com

-Xponential Fitness, Inc. (NYSE: XPOF) (the “Company” or “Xponential Fitness”), the largest global franchisor of boutique fitness brands, today announced the appointment of Andrew Hagopian as the Company’s Chief Legal Officer, effective March 1st, 2023.
+Xponential Fitness, Inc. (NYSE: XPOF) (the “Company” or “Xponential Fitness”), the largest global franchisor of boutique fitness brands, today announced Anthony Geisler, Chief Executive Officer, and John Meloun, Chief Financial Officer, will participate in the following upcoming investor conferences:

-“Andrew has more than 17 years of successful experience, including general counsel or other legal executive roles at both publicly-traded and privately-held growth companies,” said Anthony Geisler, CEO of Xponential Fitness, Inc. “His broad background in corporate governance, SEC compliance, strategic transactions, and optimizing the management of legal services makes him a perfect choice for the Company’s first Chief Legal Officer.”

-Mr. Hagopian started his career as an associate attorney at Gibson, Dunn & Crutcher.
-Thereafter, from 2011-2020, he held several in-house roles at MGM Resorts International culminating with a four-year tenure as Chief Corporate Counsel.
-From 2021-2022, Mr. Hagopian was Chief Legal Officer of BetMGM, a leading privately-held sports betting entertainment company partially owned by MGM Resorts International.
-Immediately prior to joining Xponential, he served as General Counsel of Newlight Technologies, Inc., a biotechnology and manufacturing start-up.
-Mr. Hagopian received a B.S. degree from USC Marshall School of Business, and a J.D. from Georgetown University Law Center.
+- The Raymond James Institutional Investors Conference to be held March 6-8, 2023 in Orlando, Florida.
+Management is scheduled to present on Monday, March 6th at 11:35 a.m.
+ET.

 About Xponential Fitness, Inc.